How long does a social security disability appeal take?

 3 to 4 months

-How many times do you get denied Social Security disability?
+How do I appeal Social Security disability?

 What are the chances of winning social security appeal?